Ozothamnus reflexifolius: Conservation status

 Ozothamnus reflexifolius is listed as vulnerable under the Environment Protection and Biodiversity Conservation Act 1999 and the Threatened Species Protection Act 1995 (Tasmania).

 Taxonomy and naming

 The species was described in 2003 by Kevin E Leeson and Andrew C Rozefelds after discovery in 2000 by Richard Schahinger.
 O. reflexifolius is named for the reflexed appearance of the adult leaves.

 Distribution and habitat

 The species is endemic to the Meehan Range, south-eastern Tasmania, occurring on skeletal soils derived from Jurassic dolerite.
-The population of 4000-5000 mature plants occupy 2 ha within in an area of 4-5 ha.
+The population of 4000-5000 mature plants occupies 2 ha within an area of 4-5 ha.
 The plants occur as either an understory shrub in Allocasuarina forest, co-dominant in open heath with Spyridium obovatum var. velutinum, or as a component of dolerite rock face vegetation.
 The restriction of the species to a single population is thought to be a combination of biological attributes, site attributes, and fire disturbance.